-The Site C Clean Energy Project (the Project) is a third dam and 1100 MW hydroelectric generating station on the Peace River in northeastern British Columbia (BC), Canada.
-BC Hydro received final approval for the Project in December 2014 and plans to start construction in the summer of 2015.
-A comprehensive Environmental Impact Statement (EIS) was prepared for the Project that described the predicted effects of the Project - in the context of previous hydroelectric development and future climate change - and described how the effects will be mitigated, as part of a commitment to sustainable water resource management in the Peace River watershed (BC Hydro 2013).
-The fluvial geomorphology and sediment transport study for the EIS (Knight Piésold 2012) predicted changes in channel morphology and suspended sediment dynamics during the construction and operations phases of the Project; this paper focuses on the predicted changes during operations.
-These predictions were undertaken to support

-Project effects assessments for water quality, aquatic productivity, fish habitat, and instream infrastructure in the Site C Reservoir and downstream from the Site C Dam.
+BC Hydro received final approval for Site C in December 2014.
+Construction started in summer 2015 and is expected to be completed in 2024.
+A comprehensive Environmental Impact Statement (EIS) was prepared for Site C that described the predicted effects of the project - in the context of previous hydroelectric development and future climate change - and described how the effects will be mitigated, as part of a commitment to sustainable water resource management in the Peace River watershed (BC Hydro 2013).
+The fluvial geomorphology and sediment transport study for the EIS (Knight Piésold 2012) predicted changes in channel morphology and suspended sediment dynamics during the construction and operations phases of the project.
+These predictions were then used to support the effects assessments for water quality, aquatic productivity, fish habitat, and instream infrastructure in the Site C Reservoir and downstream from the Site C Dam.